rs143014431

 not specified Uncertain:1

-Uncertain significance, criteria provided, single submitterclinical testingWomen's Health and Genetics/Laboratory Corporation of America, LabCorpJan 11, 2023Variant summary: SPINK1 c.198A>C (p.Lys66Asn) results in a non-conservative amino acid change located in the Kazal domain (IPR002350) of the encoded protein sequence.
+Uncertain significance, criteria provided, single submitterclinical testingWomen's Health and Genetics/Laboratory Corporation of America, LabCorpFeb 11, 2025Variant summary: SPINK1 c.198A>C (p.Lys66Asn) results in a non-conservative amino acid change located in the Kazal domain (IPR002350) of the encoded protein sequence.
 Four of five in-silico tools predict a benign effect of the variant on protein function.
 The variant allele was found at a frequency of 0.0002 in 250312 control chromosomes, predominantly at a frequency of 0.00035 within the Non-Finnish European subpopulation in the gnomAD database.
-The observed variant frequency within Non-Finnish European control individuals in the gnomAD database is approximately equal to the estimated maximal expected allele frequency for a pathogenic variant in SPINK1 causing Chronic Pancreatitis phenotype (0.00025), suggesting that the variant may be a benign polymorphism found primarily in populations of Non-Finnish European origin. c.198A>C has been reported in the literature in at least two children affected with pancreatitis, one 15-year-old caucasian male referred to genetic testing in whom no other sequence variant in PRSS1, SPINK1 or CFTR genes were identified (Keiles_2006), and in a 1-year-old evaluated as part of the International Study Group of Pediatric Pancreatitis: In Search for a Cure (INSPIRRE) study in whom a co-occurring pathogenic SPINK1 variant (c.101A>G/p.Asn34Ser) was also identified (Giefer_2017).
+This frequency is not significantly higher than estimated for a pathogenic variant in SPINK1 causing Chronic Pancreatitis (0.0002 vs 0.022), allowing no conclusion about variant significance. c.198A>C has been reported in the literature in at least two children affected with pancreatitis, one 15-year-old caucasian male referred to genetic testing in whom no other sequence variant in PRSS1, SPINK1 or CFTR genes were identified (Keiles_2006), and in a 1-year-old evaluated as part of the International Study Group of Pediatric Pancreatitis: In Search for a Cure (INSPIRRE) study in whom a co-occurring pathogenic SPINK1 variant (c.101A>G/p.Asn34Ser) was also identified (Giefer_2017).
 It has also been subsequently cited as a non-primary reference by others (example, Chua_2011, Chen_2012, Kume_2012, Szabo_2021).
-These data however do not allow any conclusion about variant significance.
+These data do not allow any conclusion about variant significance.
+Publications report experimental evidence evaluating an impact on protein function.
 One study reported a complete loss of expression of the protein product encoding the SPINK1 gene (PTS1) in human embryonic kidney 293T cells transfected with a mutant construct bearing this variant (Boulling_2012).
 The authors speculate that the possibility of reduced or lack of binding activity of the mutant protein to the monoclonal anti-hPST1 antibody used in their experimental system cannot be ruled out (Boulling_2007).
-Contradicting this observation, another study reported no difference in splicing or mRNA expression associated with this variant when compared to the wild type, thereby ruling out any impact of this missense variant on pre-mRNA splicing and/or mRNA stability (Wu_2017).
-Therefore, the functional evidence surrounding this variant is conflicting with authorship overlap between reported studies and later reports (Wu_2017) not citing the previous report (Boulling_2012).
-Three submitters have provided clinical-significance assessments for this variant to ClinVar after 2014 and classified the variant as either VUS (n=2) or pathogenic (n=1), citing overlapping evidence utilized in the context of this evaluation.
-Based on the evidence outlined above, until additional reports of this variant segregating with inherited pancreatitis in multiplex families supported by conclusive functional evidence is identified, the variant retained its classification as a variant of uncertain significance. -
+Another study reported no difference in splicing or mRNA expression associated with this variant when compared to the wild type, thereby ruling out any impact of this missense variant on pre-mRNA splicing and/or mRNA stability (Wu_2017).
+The following publications have been ascertained in the context of this evaluation (PMID: 17003641, 22526274, 22343981, 21952138, 22749696, 28502372, 28994706, 33515547, 35974416).
+ClinVar contains an entry for this variant (Variation ID: 410699).
+Based on the evidence outlined above, the variant was classified as uncertain significance. -

 not provided Uncertain:1